7Block Labs

 Emerging best practices we see working

-• Map EPCIS to twins from day one.
+• Make sure to link EPCIS to twins from the very beginning.

 Deep dive: How blockchain fits without over‑engineering